nvdla/doc/doc/ias/unit_description.rst

 ..  equation of Winograd convolution

-According to the equation, the multiplication with *A*, *G* and *C* can be implemented by adders.
-Only 16 multiplications are required to calculate 4 results for a 3x3 kernel.
-While in direct convolution mode, it needs 36 multiplications.
-So based on multiplications, the performance of Winograd is 2.25 times of direct convolution.
+According to the equation, the multiplication with *A*, *G* and *C* can be implemented with adders.
+Only 16 multiplications are required to calculate 4 results for a 3x3 kernel, while in direct convolution mode 36 multiplications are required.
+Winograd is therefore 2.25 times the performance of Direct Convolution.

+Step :math:`U=GgG^{T}` converts 3x3 kernel to 4x4 kernel used for a point-wise multiplication against a 4x4 patch of the input activation cube.
+Software should
-Step *U = GgGT* is to convert 3x3 kernel to 4x4 kernel.
-Software should convert weight kernel before NVDLA engine is running.
-Convolution pipeline handles the conversion of input feature data and the result of multiplications.
+convert weight kernel before NVDLA engine is running.
+The Convolution Pipeline handles the conversion of input feature data and the result of multiplications.

-Unlike direct convolution, convolution pipeline divide kernels and input feature data into 4x4x4 elements small data cubes.
-Before MAC cell, extra adders are used to convert these cubes with matrix *C\ :sup:`T`* and *C*.
+Unlike in Direct Convolution, the Winograd Convolution Pipeline will divide kernels and input feature data into 4x4x4 element small data cubes.
+Before the MAC Cell, extra adders are used to convert these cubes with matrix :math:`C^{T}` and *C*.
 This step is called PRA.

-In one atomic operation, 64 products in the same MAC cell are not added together.
+In one Winograd atomic operation, 64 products in one MAC cell are not simply added together as in Direct Convolution.
 The addition has three phases:

--  Phase 1, each 4 products in channel direction is added together.
-The output of phase 1 is 16 partial sums
+-  Phase 1, each of 4 products in the channel direction are added together.
+The output of phase 1 is 16 partial sums, representing a 4x4 matrix.

--  Phase 2, each 4 partial sums is multiplied with matrix *A\ :sup:`T`*.
+-  Phase 2, each 4x4 partial sum matrix is multiplied with matrix :math:`A^{T}`.
-   The output of phase 2 is 8 partial sums
+   The output of phase 2 is 8 partial sums, or a 4x2 matrix.

--  Phase 3, each 4 partial sums is multiplied with matrix *A*.
+-  Phase 3, each 4x2 partial sum matrix from phase 2 is multiplied
+   with matrix *A*.
 The output is 4 partial sums.

 Then 4 partial sums are stored in accumulator for further calculation.
 Both phase 2 and phase 3 are called POA.